AnotherLaughingMan/Zer0Talk-Releases/docs/user-guide.md

 There are two ways to add a contact:

 ### 1) Send/Receive Contact Request
-- Open the "Add Contact" dialog from the Contacts or File menu.
+- Use the Add Contact toolbar button (icon with tooltip "Add Contact") in the main window to open the Add Contact dialog.
-- Enter your contact's ZTalk ID (a short peer ID or QR code) and an optional message.
+- Enter your contact's ZTalk ID (peer UID) or scan/paste a QR/invitation, add an optional message, and send the request.
-- Send the request.
-Your contact will receive the request and can accept to add you back.
+- The remote user must accept the request before they appear in your contact list.

 ### 2) Receive an Invitation Link or QR Code
-- If someone shares a ZTalk invitation (link or QR), click "Import Invitation" in the Add Contact dialog and paste the link or scan the QR code.
+- If someone shares a ZTalk invitation (link or QR), open the Add Contact dialog and use the "Import Invitation" control to paste the link or scan the QR code.
 - Confirm the import and optionally provide a local alias.

 Notes: